iamshgulati/learn-java-se/Interview-QA-Set-1.md

 1. The class has a public default constructor with no arguments.
 2. The class properties are accessibe using getters (or accessor methods) and setters (or mutator methods), which are declared according to the standard naming convention.
 3. The class is serializable, that is, it implements serializable interface.
-This allows applications to reliably save, store and restore
+This allows applications to reliably save, store and restore the beans state in a manner independent of the virtual machine and of the platform.

 #### What is Singleton class?

 A class for which the instantantion has been restricted to just one object is called Singleton class.
-Singleon class pattern is useful when exactly one object of a particular class is needed to coordinate actions accross the system.
+Singleon class design pattern is useful when exactly one object of a particular class is needed to coordinate actions accross the system.
 For example, for one program, only one database connction is required.
 Hence, we need only one object to provide the database connection through out the application.

 Singleton class implementation is done using: